 10. Greek Yoghurt

 Buy plain and unsweetened low-fat Greek yogurt – check the nutritional information to ensure it has at last five added probiotic bacterial strains.
-Consuming this yogurt builds your beneficial bacteria, important for various functions in your gut and other places.
+Consuming this yogurt builds your beneficial bacteria, necessary for various functions in your gut and other places.
 A 170g-cup of low-fat, unsweetened Greek yogurt contains 17g of protein, 0.7g fat, 6g carbs, mostly as sugars.

 If you need sweetening, choose brands without artificial sweeteners, and instead go for varieties with natural sweeteners like monk fruit and stevia.